 Extremities are two anatomical areas.
 The upper extremity includes the shoulder, wrist, hand and fingers.
 The lower extremity are the hip, knee, ankle and foot.

 Computed Tomography, or CT scan of the extremity, combines x-rays with computer technology to create images of the different bones. of the extremities.
 Unlike standard x-rays which take a picture of the whole area being examined, CT has the ability to image that same structure in layers, or "slices."

 In standard x-rays, dense tissues like bones can block the view of the areas behind them.
 In CT, the image layers clearly show bone and soft tissue.
 CT assists physicians in both diagnosis and detection of a variety of conditions.

 CT scanning can be used to obtain information about almost any part of the bod.
 The amount of radiation used in CT exams is similar to an x-ray.

-CT scanning is a non-invasive method of diagnosis for symptomatic patients with issues that require a view inside the body.
-It is a short, painless procedure and emits very low amounts of radiation.
+CT scanning is a non-invasive method of diagnosis of issues that require a view inside the body.
+It is a short, painless procedure.

 When would I get a CT of the Extremity?